Table Tennis England Coaching Conference 2026

 Saturday 21 March 2026 09:00-17:00 | East Midlands Conference Centre Nottingham

-When and where is the conference?
+When and where was the conference?

 What will the conference include?

-For the first workshop, attendees will have the opportunity to choose from:
+For the first workshop, attendees chose from:

 - Creating positive learning environments